kspilario/kspilario.github.io/_pages/talks.md

 ## Teaching ML and AI in UP Diliman
 Date: *03 December 2025*
 * Organizer: National Research Council of the Philippines - Engineering and Industrial Research Division
+* Event: Smart Science for Smart Industries: A Capacity-Building Workshop on AI in Engineering and Industrial Research
 * Venue: Online
 * Type: Resource Speaker